 A charismatic maverick on screen, he found cult fame as the cigar-chomping Starbuck and the smooth-talking Faceman on two classic action series.

-Dirk Benedict carved out a unique niche in 1970s and 80s television as the go-to guy for charming rogues.
-With a laid-back, almost mischievous demeanor, he first captured attention as Lieutenant Starbuck in the original 'Battlestar Galactica,' a gambler and fighter pilot who brought a needed dose of human frailty and humor to the cosmic drama.
-Though the series was short-lived, it cemented his cult status.
-He then landed his defining role as Templeton 'Faceman' Peck on 'The A-Team.'
-As the team's con artist and procurement specialist, Benedict was the smooth-talking counterpoint to the group's brute force, using his wit and smile to get them out of jams.
-His career, marked by these two iconic parts, reflects a specific era of television action—fun, episodic, and built on character charm as much as explosions.
+Dirk Benedict played Lieutenant Starbuck in the original 'Battlestar Galactica,' a gambler and fighter pilot who brought humor and human frailty to the cosmic drama.
+Born in 1945, he then landed his defining role as Templeton 'Faceman' Peck on 'The A-Team.'
+As the team's con artist and procurement specialist, Benedict used his wit and smile to get them out of jams.
+Though 'Battlestar Galactica' was short-lived, it earned him a cult following.
+His career, marked by these two parts, reflects a specific era of television action—fun, episodic, and built on character charm.

 1928–1945